maclandrol/SuffixTreeJS/README.md

 SuffixTree JS is a javascript implementation of [Ukkonen's algorithm](https://www.cs.helsinki.fi/u/ukkonen/SuffixT1withFigs.pdf) for "generalized suffix tree".
 The code is essentially based on the snippets provided here : http://www.allisons.org/ll/AlgDS/Tree/Suffix/.

+This is intended for CS students or anyone who want to build a generalized suffix tree in an intuitive and easy way.

 ### Visualization

+You can enter your sequences and build your tree here : http://mrnoutahi.com/SuffixTreeJS/

-The main contribution is this website : http://mrnoutahi.com/SuffixTreeJS/ that enable suffix trees visualisation using [d3js](https://d3js.org/).
+The visualization is done using [d3js](https://d3js.org/).

 ####Important points: